iamsayan/ultimate-facebook-comments/readme.txt

 However, it’s also a great idea to allow your visitors to interact with one another.
 One of the best ways to do that is with a comments section that allows them to not only leave you feedback on your content but also to interact with each other.
 Here are some of the benefits you can expect from a comments section.

+Like the Ultimate Facebook Comments plugin?
+Consider leaving a [5 star review](https://wordpress.org/support/plugin/ultimate-facebook-comments/reviews/?rate=5#new-post).

 #### What does this plugin do?

-This plugin hooks into WordPress native comment area or after content area and shows the facebook comments box using lazyload.
+This plugin hooks into the WordPress native comment area or after content area and shows the facebook comments box using lazyload.

 * 100% GDPR Compliant.
 * Allows you to display facebook comment box in your posts and pages individually.
 * Allows you to customize the facebook comment box title text.
-* Allows you to disable WordPress native comments and hide everything from WordPress dashboard.
+* Allows you to disable WordPress native comments completely from WordPress dashboard.
 * Allows you to set custom styles for comment box title.
 * Allows you to set custom styles for comment area also.
 * Allows you to set the comment area background colour.